slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"We are each entitled to our own opinion, but no one is entitled to his own facts."
 -- Patrick Moynihan [1927]*

 > *"When you want to help people, you tell them the truth.
-When you want to help yourself, you tell them what they want to hear."
+When you want to help yourself, you tell them what they want to hear." (...)
+"One of the most dangerous trends of our times is making the truth socially unacceptable, or even illegal, with «hate speech» laws."
 -- Thomas Sowell [1930]*

 > *"The truth will set you free, but first it will piss you off."